 You might be prescribed post-exposure prophylaxis (PEP), a 28-day treatment that may prevent an HIV infection from taking hold.

-Although more research is needed, one 2017 study also associated a single dose of PEP taken within 24 hours of unprotected sex with a reduced risk of bacterial STI.
+Although more research is needed, one study also associated a single dose of PEP taken within 24 hours of sex without a condom or other barrier method with a reduced risk of bacterial STIs.

 Take stock of your mental state

-It’s not unusual to feel a little down after having unprotected sex.
+It’s not unusual to feel a little down after having sex without a condom or other barrier method.
 If you’re feeling blue, talk it out with a trusted friend.
 Chances are they may have gone through a similar experience.

 Only about 20 percent of men and women ages 15 to 44 report using condoms every time they’ve had sex over the course of a month.